Est. 2026 — A weekly paper for the hunt

 Who runs this?

-Matt "Bots" Botsford, one Gen X editor with a laptop and a lot of Saturdays at other people's garage sales.
+One Gen X editor working out of the Lansing bureau — a laptop, a lot of Saturdays at other people's garage sales, and a calm assumption that the work speaks first.
 The paper is small and honest and built to stay that way.

 Newspapers used to do one thing well: they showed up.
-Wednesday paper, Sunday paper, crossword, classifieds, comics, obits.
+Wednesday and Sunday, the same routine — crossword, classifieds, comics, obits.
 You read it with coffee.
 You closed it.
 You went on with your day.
 Nobody felt stalked by it.
 Nobody felt lectured by it.
-It was just your paper.
+It was just there.

 That ritual's mostly gone, and the people trying to sell it back keep making it loud, paywalled, or both.
 Estate sales never got a paper in the first place — they live scattered across four websites nobody has time to check.
 This is the paper for them.